smattymatty/mathew-storm-site/philo_content/modern-absurd-musings.md

 Consider the software developer's daily stand-up meeting.
 We gather to report what we did yesterday, what we'll do today, what blocks us.
 The ritual itself blocks us for thirty minutes.
 We track our tracking of tasks.
 We estimate the time to estimate time.
 We have retrospectives about our retrospectives, improving our process for improving our process.

 The boulder at least stayed a boulder.
-Our work multiplies into dashboards, KPIs, velocity charts, burndown graphs—each one measuring something that measures something that once, perhaps, measured something real.
+Our work multiplies into dashboards, KPIs, velocity charts, burndown graphs; each one measuring something that measures something that once, perhaps, measured something real.
 We've replaced Sisyphus's simple futility with complex futility.
 The mountain is now a spreadsheet, infinite rows and columns, each cell containing a formula referring to other cells, circular references everywhere, #REF! errors that no one fixes because the error itself has become the expected output.

 ### The Algorithm as Taskmaster